Dosage form: injection

-The active ingredient in Carmustine for injection, USP is a nitrosourea with the chemical name 1,3-bis(2-chloroethyl)-1-nitrosourea and a molecular weight of 214.06.
+The active ingredient in Carmustine for Injection, USP is a nitrosourea with the chemical name 1,3-bis(2-chloroethyl)-1-nitrosourea and a molecular weight of 214.06.
 The drug product is supplied as sterile lyophilized pale yellow flakes or a congealed mass, and it is highly soluble in alcohol and lipids, and poorly soluble in water.
-Carmustine for Injection, USP is administered by intravenous infusion after reconstitution, as recommended.
+Carmustine for Injection is administered by intravenous infusion after reconstitution, as recommended.

 The structural formula of carmustine is:

-Carmustine for Injection, USP is available in 100-mg single dose vials of lyophilized material.
-Sterile diluent for constitution of Carmustine for Injection, USP is co-packaged with the active drug product for use in constitution of the lyophile.
+Carmustine for Injection is available in 100-mg single dose vials of lyophilized material.
+Sterile diluent for constitution of Carmustine for Injection is co-packaged with the active drug product for use in constitution of the lyophile.
 The diluent is supplied in a vial containing 3 mL of Dehydrated Alcohol Injection, USP.